Zinzino

 Step 1.
 Take the test

-You just need to prick your finger and put 1-2 drops of blood on a paper filter.
+Simply prick your finger and place 1-2 drops of blood on a filter paper.

 To register your test, enter the test ID and fill out the form.
 All data will be anonymous.

-Benefit from a clear starting point on your journey to a healthy immune system.
+Benefit from a clear starting point for your journey to a normally functioning immune system.
 Gently adjust and maintain your optimal vitamin D level throughout the year.
 Step 4.
 Wait for the analysis

-Vitas Analytical Services has over 25 years of experience in cutting-edge methods and technology, guaranteeing independent analysis of your samples and protecting your privacy.
+Vitas Analytical Services has over 25 years of experience in state-of-the-art methods and technology, which ensure your samples are analyzed independently and your privacy is protected.

-The results will be available in 10-20 days and will be displayed in easy-to-understand graphs.
+Results will be available in 10-20 days and displayed in easy-to-understand graphs.

-Vitamin D absorption from sun exposure varies in many parts of the world throughout the year, and restoring your levels generally takes 3-4 months of vitamin D supplementation, depending on the dosage and your initial level.
-We recommend retesting every 4 months to monitor your progress and ensure you reach and maintain optimal vitamin D levels.
+Vitamin D absorption from sun exposure varies in many parts of the world throughout the year, and restoring your level usually takes 3-4 months of vitamin D supplement consumption, depending on the dosage and your current level.
+We recommend retesting every 4 months to track your progress and ensure you reach and maintain your optimal vitamin D status.

 Certified test kit

-The Zinzino Dried Blood Spot Test is certified to comply with European Directive 98/79/EC on in vitro diagnostic (IVD) medical devices.
-This means that the test and all its components meet current laws and regulations, and therefore the kit bears the CE marking.
+Zinzino's Dried Blood Spot Test is certified to comply with the European Directive 98/79/EC on in vitro diagnostic medical devices (IVD).
+This means that the test and all its components comply with current laws and regulations, and therefore the kit bears the CE mark.

 REAL OPINIONS ABOUT THIS PRODUCT